Article I - Name

-Section C - Terms of Office
+Section D - Terms of Office

 Arrangement of terms will be coordinated by the currently serving Directors.
-The Chapter secretary will record the term of each Director and advise the Board which Directors term expires each year.
+The Chapter Secretary will record the term of each Director and advise the Board which Director’s term expires each year.

-Section D - Meetings of the Board
+Section E - Meetings of the Board

-A regular meeting of the Board of Directors shall be held within 30 days of the annual election of Officers and Directors.
+The Board of Directors shall meet no less than once a quarter to be convened at a convenient time and place during each calendar year.
+One of the regular quarterly meetings of the Board of Directors shall be held within thirty (30) days of the annual election of Officers and Directors.
+All newly elected or appointed members of the Board for the succeeding term shall be invited to attend and participate in any Board meeting convened between the date of the November election and January 1st of the next year.
 The President may, when he or she deems necessary, or the Secretary shall, at the request in writing of three (3) members of the Board, issue a call for a special meeting of the Board, at least ten (10) days before the appointed date for the meeting.
-Due to distances involving considerable travel, special meeting items and related decisions requiring Board approval, may be accomplished via email or direct mail.
+Due to distances involving considerable travel, special meeting items and related decisions requiring Board approval, may be accomplished via email, direct mail, or an online/virtual meeting.
 Proposals must be clearly stated, and responses returned to a designated member of the Board of Directors within seven (7) days.

-Section E - Quorum
+Section F - Quorum

 In regular meetings, a simple majority of Directors present will constitute a quorum.
 In email ballots (decisions), a majority of Directors currently in office will be required to determine an affirmative vote.

-Section F - Vacancies
+Section G - Vacancies

 Whenever any vacancy occurs on the Board of Directors by death, resignation, or otherwise, it shall be filled without undue delay by a majority vote by ballot by the remaining members of the Board of Directors at a regular Board meeting, or at a special meeting which shall be called for that purpose.
 The election shall be held as soon as possible, but no later than sixty (60) days after the occurrence of the vacancy.
 The person so chosen shall hold office for the remainder of the term of the Director he or she replaces.

-Section G - Removal of Directors
+Section H - Removal of Directors

 Article X - Officers